influxdata/influxdb/README.md

 # InfluxDB [![CircleCI](https://circleci.com/gh/influxdata/influxdb.svg?style=svg)](https://circleci.com/gh/influxdata/influxdb)

 InfluxDB is an open source time series platform.
 This includes APIs for storing and querying data, processing it in the background for ETL or monitoring and alerting purposes, user dashboards, and visualizing and exploring the data and more.
-The master branch on this repo now represents InfluxDB 2.0, which includes functionality for Kapacitor (background processing) and Chronograf (the UI).
+The master branch on this repo now represents the latest InfluxDB, which now includes functionality for Kapacitor (background processing) and Chronograf (the UI) all in a single binary.

+The list of InfluxDB Client Libraries that are compatible with the latest version can be found in [our documentation](https://v2.docs.influxdata.com/v2.0/reference/api/client-libraries/).

 If you are looking for the 1.x line of releases, there are branches for each of those.
 InfluxDB 1.8 will be the next (and likely last) release in the 1.x line and the [working branch is here](https://github.com/influxdata/influxdb/tree/1.8).

-If you are looking for the [InfluxDB 1.x Go Client, we've created a new repo](https://github.com/influxdata/influxdb1-client) for that.
-There will be a Go client for the 2.0 API coming very soon.
+The [InfluxDB 1.x Go Client can be found here](https://github.com/influxdata/influxdb1-client).

 ## State of the Project

 The latest InfluxDB 1.x is the stable release and recommended for production use.
-InfluxDB 2.0 (what's in the master branch) is currently in the alpha stage.
-This means that it is **not** recommended for production usage.
+The InfluxDB that is on the master branch is currently in the beta stage.
+This means that it is still **NOT** recommended for production usage.
 There may be breaking API changes, breaking changes in the [Flux language](https://github.com/influxdata/flux), changes in the underlying storage format that will require you to delete all your data, and significant changes to the UI.
-The alpha is intended for feature exploration and gathering feedback on the available feature set.
-It **should not** be used for performance testing, benchmarks, or other stress tests.
+The beta is intended for feature exploration and gathering feedback on the available feature set.
+It **SHOULD NOT** be used for performance testing, benchmarks, or other stress tests.

-Additional features will arrive during the weekly alpha updates.
-We will be cutting versioned releases every week starting in the first week of February.
-There will also be nightly builds.
+Additional features will arrive during the beta period until we reach GA.
+We will be cutting versioned releases at least every two weeks starting in the first release.
+There will also be nightly builds based off the latest code in master.

-Once we close on the final feature set of what will be in the first release of InfluxDB in the 2.x line, we will move into the beta phase.
+Once we close on the final feature set of what will be in the first GA release of InfluxDB in the 2.x line, we will move into the RC phase.
 At that point, our intention is to avoid making breaking changes to the API or the Flux language.
 However, it still may be necessary to do so.
 We will do our best to keep this to an absolute minimum and clearly communicate ANY and ALL changes in this regard via the changelog.

-The beta will still not be recommended for production usage.
-During the beta period we will focus on bug fixes, performance, and additive features (where time permits).
+The RCs will still not be recommended for production usage.
+During the RC period we will focus on bug fixes, performance, and additive features (where time permits).

-### What you can expect Alpha and Beta Phases
+### What you can expect in the Beta and RC Phases

-#### Alpha
+#### Beta
-**Weekly alpha releases with incremental feature additions and changes to the user interface**
+**Releases every two weeks or as needed**

 Planned additions include:
-- Initial alpha release only supports a single user through the UI and the permission assigned via the security token are "full access".
-This restriction will be relaxed delivering the ability to define multiple users and change the access permissions provided via the token.
 - Compatibility layer with 1.x including: 1.x HTTP Write API  and HTTP Read API support for InfluxQL
 - Import Bulk Data from 1.x - convert TSM from 1.x to 2.x
-- Delete API w/ predicates for time (and other)
+- Performance tuning, stability improvements, and fine tuning based on community feedback.
+- Finalization of supported client libraries starting with JavaScript and Go.

-#### Beta
+#### RC
-**Releases every 2 - 3 weeks or as needed**
+**As needed**

 Planned activities include:
 - Performance tuning, stability improvements, and fine tuning based on community feedback.
-- Finalization of supported client libraries starting with JavaScript and Go.

 ### What is **NOT** planned?
 - Migration of users/security permissions from InfluxDB v1.x to 2.x.
 ACTION REQUIRED: Re-establish users and permissions within the new unified security model which now spans the underlying database and user interface.